chemaiRenny/hex_decode-decompress/README.md

 # Hex decode and decompress encoded and compressed string
 what a word play!!

-This is program decodes and decompresses hex-encode compressed string from a server through a client
+This is program decodes and decompresses hex-encode compressed string from a server through a tcp client

 ## Requirements
 - make